techborder/wp/wp-content/plugins/tac/readme.txt

 Donate link: http://builtbackwards.com/donate
 Tags: themes, security, javascript, admin, theme authentication, verification Requires at least: 3.0
-Tested up to: 3.4
+Tested up to: 3.8
-Stable tag: 1.5
+Stable tag: trunk

 *Scan all of your theme files for potentially malicious or unwanted code.*